Masterclass Template 2017 BETTINGODDS

 Decimal Odds

-Online punters are becoming more familiar with decimal odds, especially if they bet with bookies who have their origins in mainland Europe where they are more common, in fact, they're sometimes referred to as European Odds.
+Online punters are becoming more familiar with decimal odds, especially if they bet with bookies who have their origins in mainland Europe where they are more common.
+In fact, they're sometimes referred to as European Odds.

-In truth, they're much easier to work with than fractions hence their growing popularity.
+In truth, they're much easier to work with than fractions, hence their growing popularity.

-Instead of having to calculate from a fraction the work is already done for you with decimal odds.
+Instead of having to calculate from a fraction, the work is already done for you with decimal odds.
 Where decimal odds differ from fractional odds, however, is that your stake is built into the calculation.

 Calculating Profit with Decimal Odds: Simply multiply your stake by the decimal odds: